Does the American Dream still exist for most Americans?

-Those who bought homes in the last decade may have thought they were buying into the American Dream, but this decision took a dramatic and unexpected turn resulting in a large % of homes in the U.S. now being underwater, a state in which the balance of the mortgage owed outweighs the home’s value.
-This is helping to dilute a great portion of the potential net worth of the generation.
+Those who bought homes in the last decade may have thought they were buying into the American Dream, but this decision took a dramatic and unexpected turn resulting in a significant % of homes in the U.S. now being underwater, a state in which the balance of the mortgage owed outweighs the home’s value.
+This is helping to dilute a considerable portion of the potential net worth of the generation.
 However, it’s worth noting that these individuals do still own their homes.
-If they maintain the same income that they had when they bought the home, then many of them will continue to be able to pay the mortgage and live in the home.
-So if their idea of the American Dream was to be a homeowner, they are still realizing that.
+If they maintained the same income that they had when they bought the home, then many of them will continue to be able to pay the mortgage and live in the home.
+So if their idea of the American Dream was to be a homeowner, they still realize that.
 If it was to make a profitable real estate decision, then they may be out of luck.

 Where Does Income Fit In?

-It’s easy to try and interpret your income as a measure of success, but as a true benchmark of success this may not be indicative of true success, determined by each person’s own measures.
+It’s easy to try and interpret your income as a measure of success, but as a real benchmark of success, this may not be indicative of true success, determined by each person’s measures.
 A low professional or laborer can be amongst the most socially conscious and important whereas a wealthy individual could be unhappy and lonely in their world.
-Many people would readily sacrifice financial security and comfort in order to make a difference in the world around them.
+Many people would readily sacrifice financial security and comfort to make a difference in the world around them.
 Prosperity and success do not necessarily go hand-in-hand.
-Often, one individual’s definition of success may stand between his ability to create prosperity.
-If prosperity is a defining factor in your idea of success, then it’s important that you focus on making the kind of career moves that will help you gain that, but you still must remember that there are no guarantees.
-And while a college degree may have been the ticket to high income 20 years ago, the market is much more competitive now and you may need to take other steps to convey your value to employers.
+Often, one individual’s definition of success may stand between his ability to create wealth.
+If prosperity is a defining factor in your idea of success, then it’s vital that you focus on making the kind of career moves that will help you gain that, but you still must remember that there are no guarantees.
+And while a college degree may have been the ticket to high income 20 years ago, the market is much more competitive now, and you may need to take other steps to convey your value to employers.

 The Bottom Line